 Nóra Frankl is a PhD candidate who joined the Department of Mathematics in October 2016, having obtained an MSc in Mathematics from Loránd Eötvös University, Budapest.
-Her supervisor is Dr. Konrad Swanepoel and she works closely with a number of other PhD students within the Department.
+Her supervisor is Prof. Konrad Swanepoel and she works closely with a number of other PhD students within the Department.
 Written in June 2017, read about her experience in discrete geometry and advice for prospective candidates on approaching research.

 What are you currently researching?

 I am mostly interested in discrete geometry, which includes combinatorial questions about geometric objects.
 Sometimes I also think about purely combinatorial questions, for example I am currently working on a question about partitioning edge coloured hypergraphs into monochromatic cycles.